blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...23]walletconnect/+page.md

 # {$frontmatter.title}

-Wallet module for connecting Wallet Connect to web3-onboard
+Wallet module for connecting WalletConnect to web3-onboard, currently supporting both v1 and v2.

 :::admonition type=warning
 _Not all Wallets support WalletConnect V2 currently.
 For an up to date list please see the [WalletConnect Explorer](https://explorer.walletconnect.com/?version=2)_